gluster/glusterdocs/Install-Guide/Overview.md

 #### What is Gluster

-Gluster is a distributed scale out filesystem that allows rapid provisioning of additional storage based on your storage consumption needs.
+Gluster is a distributed scale-out filesystem that allows rapid provisioning of additional storage based on your storage consumption needs.
 It incorporates automatic failover as a primary feature.
 All of this is accomplished without a centralized metadata server.